 I am an experienced psychotherapist (LCSW) licensed in NJ & NY.
 In my private practice in Bergen County, NJ, I work primarily with adults, couples, adolescents as well as children and their families.
 I believe that each human chooses their own path in life and in healing, and therefore I offer a broader approach to therapy than the traditional talk therapy.

 After graduating with a masters degree (MSW) from Rutgers University in NJ, I completed extensive training in trauma treatment (including EMDR); advanced training (2.5 years) in Jungian Sand Tray Therapy, and I am an advanced candidate at the 5-year post-graduate training in psychoanalysis at New Jersey Institute for Psychoanalysis.
-Recently I added equine facilitated learning and launched an equine facilitated training program for organizations.
+The recent addition to my practice is equine facilitated sessions for individuals and an equine facilitated training program for organizations.
+These take place at the Whispering Pine farm in Sparta, NJ.

 Prior to becoming a therapist, my career included 10 years in marketing positions in several technology companies.
 I earned a masters degree in business (MBA) from MCNY, NY and I hold a BA degree in Humanities with a major in philosophy (Israel).